 I share these things with you because I genuinely believe they are nothing to be ashamed of.
 These are simply my realities, the challenges I have to cope with and factor into how I manage and approach life.
 In managing these challenges, self-care is not a luxury but an absolute necessity.
 Whenever I feel myself starting to get destabilized, I know I need to take a step back and focus fully on my mental health.

 Becoming a parent brought a whole different dynamic to managing these challenges.
-Parenting is many things, but one thing is that it is not is easy.
-Something about the nature of it is incredibly raw and confronting, bringing to surface every unresolved issue we’ve ever dealt with.
+Parenting is not easy.
+Something about the nature of it is incredibly raw and confronting, bringing to the surface every unresolved issue we’ve ever dealt with.
 If not proactively tackled, unaddressed issues will grow exponentially, spilling over into our relationships and overall life.
 Becoming a parent is a huge life change and one that many people have a hard time transitioning to.

 About the Author

 Jinae is a former magazine assistant editor, photographer, and playgroup co-leader for BAMBI.
 After five years in Bangkok, she moved to the US with her husband and two daughters at the end of 2018.
 Jinae is currently a graduate student pursuing a Master of Counseling at California State University, Fullerton, with plans to obtain dual licensure as a professional clinical counselor (LPCC) and marriage and family therapist (LMFT).